s-kyungyong/Kronos/Genome_annotation/README.md

 Triticum_kronos.filtered.gff3: funannotate gene models
 ```

 Funannotate internally trains augustus and snap.

-Augustus and SNAP parameters were pre-trained.
-Gene models from BRAKER were searched against the IWGSC reference annotation and transcript assemblies from Trinity.
+However, we manually trained them and provided those parameters to funannotate.
+Gene models from BRAKER were searched against the IWGSC reference annotation (v1.0) and transcript assemblies from Trinity (protein sequences from transdecoder).
 Then, genes were selected if they had start and stop codons, having the same length with hits, sequence ideneity ≥ 99.5% and minimum protein lengths of 350.
-6,000 genes were selected for Augustus and SNAP, respectively.
+6,000 genes were randomly selected for Augustus and SNAP, respectively.
 For Augustus, 5,700 were used as trainning set and 300 for testing.
-The worflow we followed is identical to the GINGER section.
+The worflow we followed is identical to the one described below in the GINGER section.
 ```
 blastp -query braker.aa -db trinity -max_target_seqs -max_hsps 1 -num_threads 56 -evalue 1e-10 -outfmt "6 std qlen slen" -out braker_vs_trinity.blast.out
 blastp -query braker.aa -db iwgsc -max_target_seqs -max_hsps 1 -num_threads 56 -evalue 1e-10 -outfmt "6 std qlen slen" -out braker_vs_iwgsc.blast.out